BenetManzanaresSalor/CLEANUP_Evaluation/README.md

 # Usage examples
 TAE was designed to be run [from CLI](#from-cli), but it can also be executed [from code](#from-code).
 In the following, we instruct into how to execute it using both approaches, assuming that the steps from the [Install section](#install) have been already completed.

 *NOTE: During execution with either approach, the current progress, errors, and results will be displayed.
-In addition, if a results filepath is provided, all evaluation results will be stored in a CSV file.*
+In addition, all evaluation results will be stored in a [CSV file at the specified results filepath](#results).*

 ## From CLI